risrc/docker-dev-stack/README.md

 Dev Proxy
 =========

-This project provides an easy to set up ssl proxy for local docker-compose based web development.
+This project provides an easy to set up ssl proxy for local docker compose based web development.

 It utilises [docker-gen](https://github.com/nginx-proxy/docker-gen) and [mkcert](https://github.com/FiloSottile/mkcert)
-to watch container events and generate self-signed SSL certificates for new launched containers.
+to watch container events and generates self-signed SSL certificates for new launched containers.

-The nginx proxy configuration is updated automatically and an index page listing all currently available vhosts is provided on `https://localhost`.
+The nginx proxy configuration is updated automatically and an index page with all currently available vhosts is provided on `https://localhost`.

 Supported OS
 ------------